-Since 2011 the COCDC has been running a series of articles about the callers and cuers of central Ohio.
-A different party is highlighted every month.
-We take pride in our local talent and preserving their stories for posterity.
+From 2011 to mid-2016 the COCDC ran a series of articles highlighting the callers and cuers of central Ohio.
+A different person was selected every month.
+We take pride in our local talent and have assembled this compendium from the original material in order to preserve their stories.
 Please feel free to browse through the entries below, or use the index at the top of the page to locate a specific individual quickly.

 Introductions are always the hardest part of just about anything, and with me it proves out.
 Someone once said “A journey of a thousand miles starts with the first step” and so it is with Western Square Dancing...